Well, if it isn't our favorite student...

 The Princeton Review Gives 612 Colleges Financial Aid Ratings

-PRINCETON REVIEW REPORTS FINANCIAL AID RATING SCORES FOR 612 COLLEGES FOR 2013
+THE PRINCETON REVIEW REPORTS FINANCIAL AID RATINGSFOR 612 COLLEGES FOR 2014

-NEW YORK, August 20, 2012 – The Princeton Review—known for its education services that help students choose, get into, and get financial aid from colleges—today published its annual "Financial Aid Ratings" of colleges.
-The Company tallied these ratings for 612 colleges this year using data it obtained from the colleges about their aid award programs during the 2011-1012 academic year.
+NEW YORK, August 5, 2013—The Princeton Review – known for its education services that help students choose, get into, and get financial aid from colleges – today published its annual "Financial Aid Ratings" of colleges.
+The Company tallied the rating scores for 612 schools this year.
+The scores (reported on a scale of 60 to 99) are based on data from The Princeton Review's institutional and student surveys of colleges about their aid award programs.

-Ten colleges received the highest possible score (99) in the Princeton Review rating tallies this year.
-The Company named these colleges to its "2013 Financial Aid Rating Honor Roll."
-The list, which appears on www.PrincetonReview.com and will be published in "The Best 377 Colleges" includes:
+Eleven colleges that received the highest possible score (99) in this year's tallies made The Princeton Review's "2014 Financial Aid Rating Honor Roll."
+The list, which appears in "The Best 378 Colleges" book and online at http://www.princetonreview.com/financial-aid-honor-roll.aspx includes:

 (in alphabetical order)

-Robert Franek, Princeton Review Senior VP / Publisher, said "We salute these schools for their exceptional commitment to meeting the financial aid needs of so many of their students.
-That commitment is especially meaningful considering the budgetary and economic challenges all institutions of higher education are facing."
+Robert Franek, The Princeton Review Senior VP/Publisher, said "We salute these schools for the generous amounts of financial aid they award and for their commitment to meet the financial aid needs of so many of their students.
+That commitment is especially meaningful considering the economic challenges all institutions of higher education are facing."

 Franek noted the growing concerns families have about college costs.
-Among 10,650 college applicants and parents of applicants Princeton Review surveyed in 2012 for its "College Hopes & Worries Survey," 86% said financial aid would be "very" or "extremely" necessary to pay for college.
-Survey respondents' biggest worry about their college applications was that they/their child "would get in to their first choice college, but not have sufficient funds to attend it."
+Among 14,125 college applicants and parents of applicants The Princeton Review surveyed in 2013 for its "College Hopes & Worries Survey," 89% said financial aid would be "very" or "extremely" necessary to pay for college.
+Survey respondents' biggest worry about their college applications was that they/their child "would get into their first choice college, but not have sufficient funds to attend it."

-Other financial aid information resources The Princeton Review provides in the new edition of its book, "The Best 377 Colleges" (and also on its site) include:
+Other financial aid information resources The Princeton Review provides in the new edition of its book, "The Best 378 Colleges" (and also on its website) include:

 About The Princeton Review College Ratings and College Rankings

 The Princeton Review college ratings are scores on a scale of 60 to 99 that the Company annually tallies for hundreds of colleges in eight categories including Academics, Admissions Selectivity, Financial Aid, Fire Safety, and Green.
-The scores appear on college profiles on its site and in its college guidebooks.
-The ratings are based primarily on institutional data: The Princeton Review explains the basis for each rating at www.princetonreview.com/college/college-ratings.aspx
+The scores appear on college profiles on its website and in its college guidebooks.
+The ratings are based primarily on institutional data.
+The Princeton Review explains the criteria for each rating at www.princetonreview.com/college/college-ratings.aspx

 About The Princeton Review